FOREX-Swiss franc rises vs euro, dollar hovers around 16-month high | Business

 FOREX-Swiss franc rises vs euro, dollar hovers around 16-month high

-The euro, in demand as a safe-haven currency, touched a May 2020 low against the Swiss franc on Monday, and the dollar hovered around a 16-month high as U.S. inflation raised bets on a Federal Reserve interest rate hike.
+The euro touched a May 2020 low against the safe haven Swiss franc on Monday, and the dollar hovered around a 16-month high as U.S. inflation raised bets on a Federal Reserve interest rate hike.

-The euro, in demand as a safe-haven currency, touched a May 2020 low against the Swiss franc on Monday, and the dollar hovered around a 16-month high as U.S. inflation raised bets on a Federal Reserve interest rate hike.
+The euro touched a May 2020 low against the safe haven Swiss franc on Monday, and the dollar hovered around a 16-month high as U.S. inflation raised bets on a Federal Reserve interest rate hike.
 With inflation fears rising and concerns over the COVID-19 pandemic pressuring global economic growth, the Swiss franc hit 1.0530 against the euro overnight, its highest level versus the single currency in 18 months.
 It was up 0.1% at 1.0535 at 1210 GMT.

 The dollar index - which measures the currency against six peers - edged 0.1% lower at 95.038 as traders awaited clues on the Fed's interest rate hike plans.
 Investors will be watching any comments at a virtual summit between President Joe Biden and Chinese leader Xi Jinping on Monday.

-Gains in the heavily euro-weighted dollar index have also been helped by a drop in the single currency, with ECB's Lagarde continuing to push back on market bets for tighter policy.
-Lagarde "reiterating the dovish outlook of policymakers" kept the euro in check, said Jane Foley, Head of FX Strategy at Rabobank London.
+Gains in the heavily euro-weighted dollar index have also been helped by a droop in the single currency, with ECB's Lagarde continuing to push back on market bets for tighter policy.
+Lagarde "reiterating the dovish outlook of policy makers" kept the euro on check, said Jane Foley, Head of FX Strategy at Rabobank London.

 The euro edged 0.1% higher at $1.1452, not far from Friday's 16-month low.
-In Britain, the pound rose 0.2% to $1.3436, ahead of a data-heavy week with employment, inflation, and retail sales numbers expected to provide clues about whether the Bank of England will raise rates in December, as expected by markets.
-On Friday, the sterling touched its lowest level this year versus the dollar.
+In Britain, the pound rose 0.2% to $1.3436, ahead of a data-heavy week with employment, inflation and retail sales numbers expected to provide clues about whether the Bank of England will raise rates in December, as expected by markets .
+On Friday, sterling touched its lowest level this year versus the dollar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)